movementlabsxyz/hyperplane/simulator/README.md

 - Initializes accounts with configurable balances
 - Generates transactions using a Zipf distribution
 - Measures and reports performance metrics
+- Configurable number of accounts and chains
+- Adjustable transaction rates and types (CAT vs REGULAR)
+- Detailed statistics and visualization

+## Account Selection Model

+The simulator uses a realistic account selection model where:

+- **Senders** are selected randomly (uniform distribution)
+- **Receivers** are selected using Zipf distribution

+This models real-world scenarios where:

+- Any account can initiate a transaction (random senders)
+- Some accounts are more popular destinations than others (Zipf receivers)
+- The popularity of receiving accounts follows a power law distribution

+The Zipf parameter controls how skewed the distribution is - higher values mean more concentration of transactions to popular accounts.

 ## Usage